 .htaccessfile we usually suggest.

-- We've seen cases when customers had multiple rewrite rules, and they were structured in a way that the Prerender rewrite rule was never executed.
+- We've seen cases where customers had multiple rewrite rules, structured in a way that the Prerender rewrite rule was never executed.

 Well, that's tough.
-Since the Prerender service is hosted on the public Internet you definitely have to allow it to access your site.
-You can do that by defining allow rules based on the Prerender user agent, or if you have a smart firewall, you can do a reverse lookup for the requesting IP address and make sure it ends with prerender.io.
-This is the same flow as Google suggests you to identify Googlebots here.
+Since the Prerender service is hosted on the public Internet, you definitely have to allow it to access your site.
+By defining allow rules based on the Prerender user agent, you can do that.
+If you have a smart firewall, you can do a reverse lookup for the requesting IP address and ensure it ends with prerender.io.
+This is the same flow as Google suggests you identify Googlebots here.

-Although this will let the Prerender cloud service properly fetch and cache your site, you still won't be able to see exactly how a bot will index your site as you are still blocking those from accessing your site.
-For reference, here is a list of the user agents we use in our middlewares: GitHub.
+Although this will let the Prerender cloud service properly fetch and cache your site, you still won't be able to see exactly how a bot will index it as you are still blocking those from accessing your site.
+Here is a list of the user agents we use in our middlewares: GitHub.

 How can I test how my page is prerendered?

 We usually test it two ways.
 The programmatic way is to fetch your site with